wdporter/i-am-that-vuepress/31-do-not-undervalue-attention/readme.md

 **Q:**&ensp;God made a most diversified world.

 **M:**&ensp;The diversity is in you only.
-See yourself as you are and you will see the world as it is; a single block of reälity, indivisible, indescribable.
+See yourself as you are and you will see the world as it is; a single block of reality, indivisible, indescribable.
 Your own creätive power projects upon it a picture and all your questions refer to the picture.